okeanz/z0rderEpicMMOSystem/PublishVersion/README.md

 | Version | Changes                                                                                                                                                                                                                                                                                                                                |
 |----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
+| 1.6.0  | - Fixed ResetTrophy not being consumed on use.
+Added Chinese Translation
 | 1.5.9  | - Update for 214.2
 | 1.5.8  | - Update for single char word languages - horizonal overflow <br/> MonsterDB update and added mob levels for Monstrum(beta)
 | 1.5.7  | - Fix for stamina consumption for running and jumping.
 Was increasing instead of decreasing, credits for discovery.
 Moissonneur and Kevin